S\'ark\"ozy's theorem in $\mathbb{F}_q[t]$ via the van der Corput property: Notation

 \section{Notation}

-Throughout the paper, we write $\mathbb{F}_q$ for the finite field of order $q=p^k$ with $p$ prime, and denote by $\F$ the ring of polynomials over $\mathbb{F}_q$.
-The letter $N$ will always represent a positive integer, the letters $f,g,h$ will denote polynomials in $\F$, and the letter $P$ will be reserved for irreducible polynomials.
-Given $f\in\F$, we denote by $(f)$ the principal idea generated by $f$.
+Throughout the paper, we write $\mathbb{F}_q$ for the finite field of order $q=p^{\ell}$ and characteristic $\text{char}(\mathbb{F}_q)=p$, with $p$ prime and $\ell$ a positive integer, and denote by $\F$ the ring of polynomials over $\mathbb{F}_q$.
+The letters $k,n,N$ will always represents positive integers, the letters $f,g,h$ will denote polynomials in $\F$, and the letter $P$ will be reserved for irreducible polynomials.
+For any $X\in\R$, we write $\lfloor X\rfloor$ for the integer part of $X$, which is defined as the greatest integer not exceeding $X$.
+Given $f\in\F$, we denote by $(f)$ the principal ideal generated by $f$.
 For any $f,g\in \F$, we write $\gcd(f,g)$, or simply $(f,g)$, for the greatest, monic common divisor of $f$ and $g$, and $[f,g]$ for the least, monic common multiple of $f$ and $g$.

 We adopt the notational conventions of Liu and Wooley \cite{LiuWooley2010} for our function field setup.
 Let $K$ be the field of fractions of $\F$.
 For every $r=f\slash g \in K$ with $f,g\in\F$, we define the {\it order} of $r$ by $\text{ord}(r):=\deg f-\deg g$ and the {\it norm} $\langle \cdot \rangle: K\to [0,\infty)$ by